 The largest city in Hudson County, and the second in NJ, can be expected to have a broad range of services and information on its website.
 Jersey City, like Union City, has a large immigrant and first-generation population that have unique needs.
 Jersey City is by far the best in the county when it comes to open data and transparency.
 Its data website (data.jerseycitynj.gov) is chockfull of interactive maps and hard datasets from various city departments and independent organizations.

 It’s also the only city to have its own dedicated phone app called “Jersey City Connect,” which shows that the city is making a serious effort to connect with residents.

 Jersey City packs a whole lot into an outdated website design from 2007.
 The great data, open government, and rich information is less valuable when residents have difficulty navigating the website.

-4. Four-way tie among Bayonne, Guttenberg, North Bergen, Union City, and West New York
+4. Four-way tie among Bayonne, Guttenberg, North Bergen and Union City

 Much of what makes a municipal website great are the web designers themselves.
-Bayonne, Guttenberg, North Bergen, Union City, and West New York use the same design company, Michael Melham Webmaster, which is not a bad thing.
+Bayonne, Guttenberg, North Bergen, and Union City use the same design company, Michael Melham Webmaster, which is not a bad thing.
 The three city’s websites are virtually identical in interface, save for color schemes and background photos.